i10 Footpath Closure

 What benefits will this bring to the Wolverhampton area?

 The tram extension to the Wolverhampton’s Railway Station will provide a truly interconnected public transport network in Wolverhampton allowing easy interchange between different modes of public transport.

-Will it provide links to the train station?
+Will it provide links to the Railway Station?

-There will be a new tram terminus at the redesigned railway station in Wolverhampton allow easy interchange between rail and tram.
+There will be a new tram terminus at the redesigned Railway Station in Wolverhampton allowing easy interchange between heavy rail and tram.

 What provisions are in place to reduce noise while the work is being carried out?